Available Internships

-The following internships reflect a variety of titles and activities.
+The following webpage reflects a variety of organizations currently or frequently seeking interns.
 Remember that a Writing Internship need not be called that.
 Rather, it must involve 120 hours of writing and related activities, including corporate communications (memos, reports, emails), social media communication, information gathering and research, planning, or the like.
+Click the title of the organization to dropdown details about what type of role(s) they are seeking as well as application instructions.
+Once a position is secured, remember to contact the Professional Development Coordinator (for undergraduates) or your Graduate Program Advisor to see about earning simultaneous degree credit.

 Alliance Bernstein Financial